redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 - Re-configure the Docker image
 - Configure the vanilla ***Xfce*** image from scratch.

-Here's what the new desktop looks like when students sign in.
+Here's what the configured VNC desktop looks like when students sign in.

 ![](img/01-vnc-overview.png)